Publius Quinctilius Varus: Marriages and children

-Vipsania disappears from history.
+Vipsania later disappears from history.
 It is unknown whether she died or was divorced.
-Varus then married Claudia Pulchra.
-She was a daughter of Claudia Marcella Minor and the Roman consul of 12 BC, Marcus Valerius Messalla Appianus.
-Her maternal grandmother was Octavia the Younger, sister of Augustus.
-Hence she was a grand-niece of Augustus.
-His marriage to Pulchra shows that Varus still enjoyed political favor.
-Pulchra bore Varus a son, also called Publius Quinctilius Varus.
-Through their son, they may have had further descendants.
+Varus then married Claudia Pulchra, the daughter of Claudia Marcella Minor and the Roman consul of 12 BC, Marcus Valerius Messalla Appianus.
+Pulchra's maternal grandmother was Octavia the Younger, sister of Augustus.
+Hence, Pulchra was a grand-niece of Augustus.
+His marriage to Pulchra suggests that Varus still enjoyed political favor at this time.
+Pulchra bore Varus a son, also named Publius Quinctilius Varus.